What's On In Zurich End of April 2022 - NewinZurich - Your Guide To Living in Zurich

 CHOCOLATE FACTORIES IN SWITZERLAND YOU CAN VISIT: Check out these great chocolate factories all over Switzerland which you can visit.
 See our list here.

-ZURICH SPAS AND THERMAL BATHS: Or how about one of the spas or steam baths in Zurich ?
-Take a look here.

-A TRIP TO ALPAMARE: Alpamare is open all year round although do check the opening times for the festive season.
-Take a look here.

 TOP THINGS TO DO IN ST GALLEN & ROMANSHORN IN THE SPRING: Check out this article for a list of great things to do in St Gallen and Romanshorn for a weekend break or even as a day trip.
-One of the highlight is the Autobau Erlebniswelt (see photos above) in Romanshorn.
-Take a look at the various ideas here.
+One of the highlights is the Autobau Erlebniswelt in Romanshorn.
+Take a look at the various ideas in St Gallen & Romanshorn here.

 HOTELS IN SWITZERLAND: Looking for a great hotel in Switzerland ?
 Take a look at some great hotels by searching through our list of hotels here.